-"Correlation" as the old saying goes "does not prove causation."
-Spurious is a fancy word that just means false -so a spurious correlation is a relationship that isn't a cause-and-effect relationship but one where another (sometimes invisible) variable is at the root of things.
+Spurious is a fancy word that just means false -so a spurious correlation is a relationship that isn't a cause-and-effect (or the error terms are large to an extent that to draw a peceived conclusion of cause and effect relationship is susspect, hence spurious). but one where another (sometimes invisible) variable is at the root of things ommitted variable bias.
 In this chapter, those invisible variables will be brought out into the open.